trynthink/scout/docs/tutorials.rst

 Restricted adoption scenarios
 ******************************
 ``--adopt_scn_restrict`` limits ECM preparation and analysis to one of the two default adoption scenarios (see :ref:`overview-adoption`).
-When this option is selected, the user will be prompted to select which of the two adoption scenarios to execute.
+Valid opions include either "Max adoption potential" or "Technical potential".

 Detailed results breakouts
 **************************
-``--detail_brkout`` reports regional and/or building type breakouts of results at the highest possible resolution.
-When this option is specified, the user will be prompted to select whether to use the most detailed breakout resolutions for regions, building types, or both regions and building types.
+``--detail_brkout`` reports regional, building type, and/or fuel type breakouts of results at the highest possible resolution.
+Valid options include at least one of "regions", "buildings", and "fuel types".
+If "regions" is included, then ``--alt_regions`` must be set to "EMM".
+If "fuel types" is included, then ``--split_fuel`` must be false.

 .. note::
    Default regional breakouts depend on the :ref:`region selection <ecm-baseline_climate-zone>` for the current run.
 An :ref:`AIA <ecm-baseline_climate-zone>` region selection does not have a more detailed breakout option.
 An :ref:`EMM <emm-reg>` region selection defaults to reporting breakouts for a higher-level aggregation of those 25 regions into 11 broader regions that are similar to the `2019 EPA AVERT regions`_ but separate the Great Basin from the Northwest region; the detailed breakout option resolves results by all 25 EMM regions.
 Finally, a :ref:`U.S. state <state-reg>` region selection defaults to reporting breakouts by the 9 `U.S. Census Divisions`_; the detailed breakout option resolves results by all contiguous U.S. states plus the District of Columbia.